mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 {{<img src="hfuzz.webp" caption="I can now run honggfuzz from my launcher script">}}

-This works, but it requires me to run the `nix build` command before I execute the shell script.
+This works, but I'd have to remember to run the `nix build` command first every time I execute the shell script.
 Nix offers an even simpler solution with its `apps` feature.

 I add an `apps` definition to my Nix flake after the `packages` section: